-We source the majority of our high performance audio leads from StageCore.
+We source the majority of our high performance audio leads and xlr cables from StageCore.
 We have used them in our own installations and found them to be reliable and of great quality.

-Please browse the audio cables and audio connectors shown below.
+Please browse the leads, cables and audio connectors shown below.
 Click on the view button for more information.

 Questions and Answers on Audio LeadsWe are often asked questions about audio cables.

 Listed below are some of the common questions we are asked, and their answers:

 A major benefit of balanced audio cables is that they can be much longer than standard audio cables.

 Stereo connectors can be used for balanced cables because they have 3 electrical contacts.